-- "Use by" date. - Storage conditions and/or conditions of use. - Name and address of business. - Country of origin. - Lot number. - Nutrition information: energy value (mandatory) - the amounts of fat, saturates, carbohydrate, sugars, protein and salt (mandatory) - mono-unsaturates, polyunsaturates, polyols, starch, fibre, vitamins or minerals (non-mandatory)
+- Quantity of ingredients or categories of ingredients. - Net quantity. - "Use by" date. - Storage conditions and/or conditions of use. - Name and address of business. - Country of origin. - Lot number. - Nutrition information: energy value (mandatory) - the amounts of fat, saturates, carbohydrate, sugars, protein and salt (mandatory) - mono-unsaturates, polyunsaturates, polyols, starch, fibre, vitamins or minerals (non-mandatory)

-The information above will have to be in Dutch or multi-language including Dutch.
+The information above will have to be in French or multi-language including French.